 One night a dozen years prior to that Script Ohio, my dad dropped a stack of printed pages in my lap.
 They were the first chapter of the Logo programming language tutorial book and my earliest introduction to the hobby that became my career.
 After working my way through the book and rendering my fair share of boxes, spirals, and mazes, I discovered I could use this new “programming” thing to teach my LEGO robots to follow lines or wander their way around the house, bouncing off walls as they went.

 Software appeals to me because it is so limitless – both in terms of what I can build, constrained only by my time and imagination, and how many different topics I can learn, constrained in this case by my time and patience.
 Imagine my excitement when I realized that I could pursue it as a viable career.

 While in school, I spent a couple summers interning with one of the big west coast tech companies.
 I had a wonderful time, made some great friends, and shipped some cool code.
 But I always came home.
-Here at Drive Capital in Columbus, Ohio, I have the right combination of team and challenge, building software to help make us better investors and seeing the problems companies are tackling all around the Midwest.
+Here at Drive Capital in Columbus, Ohio, I have the right combination of team and challenge, building software to make us better investors and help our companies grow.
 As I’ve said many times here, “I’m never bored.”